- Auto/Toy Loans

 How to budget your money

-Knowing how to budget money and where budget planning should start is often the hardest part.
-When it comes to steps in preparing a budget, if you aren’t telling your money what to do, it’s controlling you - no matter how much you make.
+You've probably been told that it's important to have a budget, or spending plan, for your money.
+But why?
+If you aren’t telling your money what to do, it’s controlling you — no matter how much you make.

 Getting in the habit of budgeting and saving is important to financial well-being.
-Financial wellness can play a major part into your emotional, physical, and mental well-being.
+Financial wellness can play a major part in your emotional, physical, and mental health.
 When money is tight, stress begins to pile on.

 Budget planning is a great way to create healthy money habits and avoid money stress!